Kelvintrc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Your script file should contain maximum 64 characters

 13. Floats - ' printf "%.2f\n" $NUM ' prints a number stored in the environment variable NUM with two decimal places, followed by a new line.
+14. Decimal to Hexadecimal - ' printf "%x\n" $DECIMAL' converts a number stored in the environment variable DECIMAL to base 16, followed by a new line.